Research Interests: bioenergetics, heart rate, physiology, foraging ecology of marine mammals, biologging, statistical analysis and R coding.

 3.Can 3-dimensional movement predict metabolic rate in Steller sea lions diving with a large oxygen debt?

 This project done in collaboration with UBC and the Vancouver Aquarium complements the research on free-ranging Australian fur seals by examining the energetic component of foraging efficiency.
-3-dimensional movement (ODBA) has been used to predict metabolic rate, but it remains unclear if this relationship holds true when the animals carry a large oxygen debt over several dives in a series.I will determine if the relationship between metabolic rate and 3-dimensional movement changes in Steller sea lions diving with a large oxygen debt over long dive durations and several dives in a series.
+3-dimensional movement (ODBA) has been used to predict metabolic rate, but it remains unclear if this relationship holds true when the animals carry a large oxygen debt over several dives in a series.I determined if the relationship between metabolic rate and 3-dimensional movement changed in Steller sea lions diving with a large oxygen debt over long dive durations and several dives in a series.

 Using 3-dimensional movement (or overall dynamic body acceleration ODBA) to predict metabolic rate in sea lions is analogous to a person using a pedometer app (that counts your steps) on their smartphone to predict the number of calories burned during exercise.